Guidance

 Restorative justice and the family group conference – section 258(2)

-A family group conference convened for an alleged offence by te tamaiti can consider whether they should be prosecuted for the offence or whether they can be dealt with in some other way, including restorative justice.Upcoming changes for this guidance
+A family group conference convened for an alleged offence by te tamaiti or rangatahi can consider whether they should be prosecuted for the offence or whether they can be dealt with in some other way, including restorative justice.What restorative justice is

-Restorative justice is a process that provides opportunities for both the victim and the person who has offended against them to find ways to hold that person accountable for their offending and try to repair the harm caused to the victim and community.
+Restorative justice is a process that provides opportunities for both the victim and the person who has offended against them to find ways to hold that person accountable for their offending, try to restore oranga and repair the harm caused to the victim and community.

 Restorative justice enables victims to: